inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 invenio-cli init rdm
 cd <project name>
 # Export INVENIO_SITE_HOSTNAME = "127.0.0.1" or set it in invenio.cfg
-invenio-cli containerize --pre
-invenio-cli stop
+invenio-cli containers start --lock --build --setup invenio-cli containers stop
 ```

 These instructions don't provide you with a nice development experience though.
-You need to run `invenio-cli containerize` for every change you make in your
+You need to run `invenio-cli containers start` for every change you make in your
 project.
 That's slow and cumbersome.
 Up next, we show how to [develop your
 local instance](../develop/index.md) and set yourself up to be productive!